data-to-insight/ssd-data-model/README.md

 ### [Current phase](#current-phase)

-The project with Steering Group support, is following a transparent and iterative development cycle, within the following deployment process.
+The project is following a transparent and iterative development cycle, within the following deployment stages.
 Further stakeholder [feedback](mailto:datatoinsight.enquiries@gmail.com?subject=[GitHub]%Standard%Safeguarding%Dataset) and involvement is welcomed at any phase.
+LA's that wish to take part in the pilot deployment are invited to get in touch.

 | Stage | Phase | Description |
 | --- | --- | --- |